Competition Rules

 c) Travel arrangements

-Each participant taking part in the finals will be offered a € 800 lump-sum as reimbursement for travel expenses, payable by bank transfer during the course of the finals.
-Banking details shown on the form must be complete and accurate, to enable successful transfer of the funds.
+Each participant taking part in the finals will be offered a lump sum of € 800 lump-sum as reimbursement for travel expenses, payable by bank transfer during the course of the finals.
+All bank details entered on the application form must be full and accurate in order to permit the successful transfer of funds.

 4. MUSIC REPERTOIRE